What are oil sands?

 Advertisement

 Conditioning starts the process of separating sand and bitumen and breaks apart any large pieces of oil sands.
-The oil sand is mixed with warm water -- called a slurry -- and transported by pipeline to an extraction facility.
+The oil sand is mixed with warm water — called a slurry — and transported by pipeline to an extraction facility.
 Here, the slurry is put through a separation process where sand sinks to the bottom and impure bitumen froth rises to the top.
-The froth is steamed, deaerated and diluted with naphtha to remove any lingering solids and promote flow.
-Diluted bitumen is processed in inclined plate settlers (IPS) and centrifuges -- both methods further clean the bitumen.
-And after all that, extraction is finished.

-Deeply deposited bitumen reserves aren't reachable through open-pit digging and are recovered using in situ techniques, the most successful known as SAG-D. SAG-D is steam-assisted gravity drainage, a method that involves injecting steam into wells within the oil sand.
-The intense temperature and pressure separate the bitumen and water from the sand, and the bitumen -- rendered soft with the heat -- surfaces while the sand stays put.
-Other in situ techniques include toe to heel air injection (THAI), a relatively new process that combines both vertical and horizontal air injections into underground wells, and a vapor extraction process (VAPEX), similar to SAG-D but with a solvent injections instead of steam.
+Deeply deposited bitumen reserves aren't reachable through open-pit digging and are recovered using in-situ techniques, like steam-assisted gravity drainage (SAG-D).
+This method involves injecting steam into wells within the oil sand.
+The intense temperature and pressure separate the bitumen and water from the sand, and the bitumen — rendered soft with the heat — surfaces while the sand stays put.

 Advertisement